The Right Roof for Your Structure

 The Gable or A-Frame Roof

 The gable is the most common style of roof.
-Easy to build with its simple design and ability to shed water and snow with ease with an adjustment of pitch for latitude and regional weather issues, the gable roof is very popular with shed, kennel and garage buyers as it is the most popular match for the home on the property.
+This garage roof design is easy to build, with its simple design and ability to shed water and snow with ease, and can be pitch adjusted for latitude and regional weather issues.
+The gable roof is very popular with shed, kennel, and garage buyers as it is the most popular match for the home on the property.

 However the gable roof while simple in design, can be problematic in high winds if the outer layer is shingled, as the wind can lift the bottom of the shingle and peel bands of shingle off the roof during hurricanes or harsh weather.
 Something I like to call the “ Marilyn Monroe” affect, as I witnessed my home’s brand new shingled roof conduct itself like a skirt lifting in a strong breeze during some gusty weather.
 Once the heat of the sun had returned and melted down the underside tar on the shingle, they stayed put, but it was a nerve-wracking experience.

 The use of shingles that are properly rated both in their ability to withstand winds measured in mph rating, and longevity of the shingle measured in years, both affect the price.
 Modular or prefab construction of sheds, garages and kennels all offer many options for roofing and all the work can be customized and completed in factory to ensure proper installation.

 For shed or studio shed use, the addition of skylights can increase the availability of natural light.
 Be certain the craftsmanship is of high quality in the build, and the skylights used of proven quality, to ensure no leakage issues.

 The Cape Cod garage roof design is an example of gabled roof construction and commonly dormers are added to further increase light and ventilation and add aesthetic appeal by breaking up the roofline.